 Tony’s Place in Long Branch

-Filled with slides, “rocks” for climbing, and a colorful, fun design, Tony’s Place at Seven President’s Park is an award-winning castle of joy for all kids.
-This park is right along the beach in Long Branch and is universally accessible, which means it offers inclusive fun for all children.
+With slides, “rocks” for climbing, and a colorful, fun design, Tony’s Place at Seven President’s Park is an award-winning castle of joy for kids.
+This park is along the beach in Long Branch and is universally accessible, which means it offers inclusive fun for all children.
 This playground in New Jersey is free, but you need a permit to enter Seven President’s Park.
-Also nearby is Skateplex skate park, making this a perfect stop for families with older and younger kids.

 221 Ocean Ave.
 North, Long Branch, NJ 07740

 This beachfront playground’s tranquility and beauty have an even deeper meaning because it was built in honor of Rachel D’Avino, a teacher killed in the Sandy Hook shootings.
 It incorporates this beloved teacher’s love of dragonflies and the beach and pays tribute to her passion for working with special needs children.
 It sits at 7th Avenue, right on the sand, and is part of the Sandy Ground Project: Where Angels Play, built in honor of the 26 Sandy Hook victims.